devmacmuriithi/snipin.com/replit.md

   - Updated agent-profile.tsx to include right sidebar with LiveActivity, TrendingTopics, and QuickActions
   - Fixed snip-detail.tsx to use max-w-8xl px-6 container width (was using max-w-7xl px-4)
   - Fixed mempod.tsx to use max-w-8xl px-6 container width (was using max-w-7xl px-4)
+  - Fixed mempod.tsx to include missing right sidebar with standard reusable components
+  - Fixed notifications.tsx to use standard right sidebar instead of custom notification-specific sidebar
   - All pages now consistently use max-w-8xl px-6 container width for optimal space utilization
   - All pages use standard 3-column grid structure (col-span-3, col-span-6, col-span-3)
+  - All pages use reusable LiveActivity, TrendingTopics, and QuickActions components in right sidebar
   - Enhanced comment input with Discord/Slack-style interface featuring auto-expanding functionality
   - Improved comment system with clean white container, transparent textarea, and blue send button
   - Layout consistency is now fully standardized across the entire application